-A Water Availability Analysis is conducted as part of the discretionary permit application review process described in Napa County Ordinance No. 1162, the Groundwater Conservation Ordinance (Napa County Code, Chapter 13.15).
+application review process described in Napa County Ordinance No. 1162, the Groundwater Conservation Ordinance (Napa County Code, Chapter 13.15).

-As described in Section 13.15.020 of the Groundwater Conservation Ordinance, a groundwater permit application and a Water Availability Analysis are required, subject to certain exemptions, for any discretionary project that may utilize groundwater or will increase the intensity of groundwater use of any parcel through an existing, improved, or new water supply system.
+As described in Section 13.15.020 of the Groundwater Conservation Ordinance, a groundwater permit application and aA Water Availability Analysis is are required, subject to certain exemptions, for any discretionary project that may utilize groundwater or will increase the intensity of groundwater use of any parcel through an existing, improved, or new water supply system1.
+As such, it will most commonly be used for discretionary development applications using groundwater such as wineries and commercial uses.
+Since CEQA does not apply to non-discretionary ("ministerial") projects, it does not apply to projects such as building permits, single family homes, track II replants, etc. While discretionary vineyard projects are welcome to borrow from the WAA, such vineyard projects, due to their size and scope, generally receive a much more exhaustive analysis under longstanding processes managed by the Conservation Division of the Planning Building & Environmental Services (PBES) Department.